In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

 You must use the appropriate notice lest the tenant use that as a legal defense to delay their eviction.

-The court will then choose whether or not the eviction has merit and issue the appropriate order.
+The court will then choose whether or not the rental eviction has merit and issue the appropriate order.

 3. Security Deposit Rules